Frequently Asked Questions

 Do Not Call / Do Not Disturb Registries

-Uruguay does not maintain an official Do Not Call registry.
-However, businesses should:
+Uruguay does not maintain an official Do Not Call registry as of October 2025.
+However, you should:

 Time Zone Sensitivity